 To nail this low maintenance look, hair health is very important, says w&h beauty editor, Fiona McKim.
-So if you haven’t already, invest in one of the best hair dryers on the market to keep your locks glossy and smooth.
+So if you haven’t already, invest in one of the best hair dryers on the market to keep your hair glossy and smooth.

 -Blunt bobs and pixie cuts

-Carole Middleton and the Duchess of Cambridge’s hairstylist, Richard Ward, revealed that 2019 will be all about the bob – but you need to be careful how short you have it, depending on your face shape.
+Carole Middleton and the Duchess of Cambridge’s hairstylist, Richard Ward, revealed that hair trends 2019 will be all about the bob – but you need to be careful how short you have it, depending on your face shape.

-The director and co-founder of Richard Ward Salon said, “We’re expecting shorter hair with long layers – also known as the Lob – to be one of the new year’s biggest trends.
+The director and co-founder of Richard Ward Salon said, “We’re expecting shorter hair with long layers – also known as the Lob – to be one of the new year’s biggest hair trends.

-Mark Wooley also explained that a blunt version of the bob will be a hot trend too – or, if you’re brave enough, a pixie cut.
+Mark Wooley also explained that a blunt version of the bob will be a hot hair trend too – or, if you’re brave enough, a pixie cut.
 The ultra-short style was big in 2018, and that’ll continue into the new year.